j0ntsang/resume/README.md

 - Developed Avenue’s A-List membership portal for Avenue Calgary magazine
 - Engineered mobile-first, responsive interfaces using static desktop prototypes
-- Built a shared UI/component library to streamline development and enable future growth
+- Built a User Interface (UI) component library to streamline development and enable future growth
 - Implemented authentication workflows for registration, verification, and password handling
-- Created a CMS for managing events and partners, with event-to-event and event-to-partner mapping
+- Created a Content Management System (CMS) for managing events and partners, with event-to-event and event-to-partner mapping
 - Developed logic for dynamic categorization of events based on ticket sales, popularity, and availability
 - Integrated Stripe for annual memberships, with reserved seating and proprietary currency exchange features